mohammadbutt/42_fillit/README.md

 - [X] 14.
 Turn coordinates into alphabets.
 0th element would be A, 1st element would be B. Alphabets are stored in a double array, 9th element of each array is an alphabet.
 A tetromino will look like this, {1, 1, 1, 1, 0, 0, 0, 0, 'A'}.
 - [X] 15.
 Create a collision function that will check against the board and pieces.
 Tetrominoes cannot collide/be on top of each other.
 And tetrominoes cannot be placed outside the board.
 Functions will return 0 or 1 if they collided or not.
 - [X] 16.
 Create a clean tetromino function, if a tetromino collides then the tetromino will be cleared and then shifted to be placed at a different coordinate.
-- [ ] 17.
+- [X] 17.
 Backtracking / recursive backtracking/ dancing links(Knuth's X Algorithm).
 This is when the size of the board will be increased.
+- [ ] 18.
+Need to check for memory leaks
 ---
 # How to read the code.
 Reading big programs can get a bit challenging.
 I have summed up some point below that can assisst in reading the code.